stoffee/terraform-hcp-vault-eks/README.md

     deploy_eks_cluster   = true
     </pre>

-    CAUTION: Having different <tt>hvn_region</tt> and <tt>vpc_region</tt> will result in expensive AWS cross-region data access fees and slower performance.
+    CAUTION: Having a different hvn_region from <tt>vpc_region</tt> will result in expensive AWS cross-region data access fees and slower performance.

-    NOTE: During deployment, Terraform HCL prepends the <tt>cluster_id</tt> (such as "brown-blazer") as the prefix to construct resource names such as "brown-blazer-eks" for <tt>eks_cluster_name</tt> and <tt>eks_cluster_arn</tt>; "brown-blazer-vps", etc.
+    NOTE: During deployment, Terraform HCL prepends the value of <tt>cluster_id</tt> (such as "brown-blazer") to construct resource names (such as "brown-blazer-eks" for <tt>eks_cluster_name</tt>, and <tt>eks_cluster_arn</tt> (such "brown-blazer-vps").

     <a name="SetAWSEnv"></a>

     ### Set AWS environment variables:

-22. In the Terminal window you will use to run Terraform in the next step, set the AWS account credentials used to build your Vault instance, such as:
+24. In the Terminal window, you will use to run Terraform in the next step, set the AWS account credentials used to build your Vault instance, such as:
     ```bash
     export AWS_ACCESS_KEY_ID=ZXYRQPONMLKJIHGFEDCBA
     export AWS_SECRET_ACCESS_KEY=abcdef12341uLY5oZCi5ILlWqyY++QpWEYnxz62w